cite-architecture/cs2/testing/index.md

 - Java 7 or more recent
 - set the variable named `FUSEKI_BASE` to point to the directory `cs2/fuseki/fusekibase` on your system

-- before testing any of the `cs2` services, you must run  `gradle configure` to configure the fuseki database
+Before testing any of the `cs2` services, you must configure the fuseki database by running

+    gradle configure

 ## Testing `cts2:sparqlcts` ##